wp-plugins/microblog-poster/readme.txt

     3. Once this is done go back to details tab, at the bottom you should have a button 'Create my access token', please do it.

-    4. This is it, on the details tab you have all what you need, i.e. consumer key/secret, access token and access token secret.
+    4. This is it, on the Details tab you have all what you need, i.e. consumer key/secret, access token and access token secret.

     5. If you don't see immediately the access token at the bottom,